marteinn/Notebook/django/tip-caching-property.md

-# Tip - Caching a property
+# Tip: Caching a property

-For some reason I always tend to forget this little snippet.
+How to cache a method response

 ```python